toggledbits/PluginTools/README.md

 1. In ALTUI, choose "App Store" from the "More" menu.
 2. Click the "Publish" link in the left navigation.
-3. Choose "Create" in the "Select an App" dropdown (if you are updating an existing plugin, go to "Updating an Existing Plugin" below.
+3. Choose "Create" in the "Select an App" dropdown (if you are updating an existing plugin, go to "[Updating an Existing Plugin](#updating-an-existing-plugin)" below).
 4. Choose "Create" in the "Select a Version" dropdown.
 5. In the Application section, put in the Vera plugin number if you have deployed your plugin through the Vera App Marketplace; otherwise, leave this 0 (zero).
 6. Enter the "App Title" and "Description".